Fast Verifying Proofs of Propositional Unsatisfiability via Window Shifting: Empirical evaluation

 In general, in order to verify RAT inferences, a RAT checker needs to maintain a full occurrence list of all clauses.
 Nevertheless, we noted that verifying the RAT inferences that denote the equivalent relation need not mean maintaining a full occurrence list.
 We can just follow $ z \vee \overline{x_1} \vee \overline{x_2} \vee \cdots \vee \overline{x_n}$ to produce all clauses ${\bar z} \vee x_i$.
 When inputting such inferences, our proof checker can verify them by checking whether the negation of each $x_i$ in ${\bar z} \vee x_i$ is contained in the first clause with the pivot $z$.
 In other words, we need not run the additional RAT check.
 Therefore, the checking cost of RAT inferences denoting equivalent relation is very cheap.

-SAT solvers and proof checkers in the experiment were run under the following platform: Intel Core 2 Quad Q6600 CPU with speed of 2.40GHz.
+SAT solvers and proof checkers in the experiment were run under the following platform: Intel core i5-4590 CPU with speed of 3.3 GHz.
+The timeout for each proof checker was set to 20000 seconds.
 Each software is written in either C or C++.
-The source code of \emph{TreeRat} is available at https://github.com/jingchaochen/treeRat.

-Table~\ref{timeTab} shows the performance of two checkers on a few instances from the SAT competition 2016, which were solved by abcdSAT, but not verified by DRAT-trim \cite {DRAT}.
-The timeout for each proof checker was set to 20000 seconds.
-The reason these instances can be verified by TreeRat is that when verifying each subproblem proof, TreeRat uses the window shifting technique to remove the inactive subproblem proofs from the watch-pointer data structure.
+To be able to check the correctness of verification given by \emph{TreeRat}, we added a tool that outputs trace dependency graphs in LRAT formats \cite {LRAT:17}.
+LRAT formats used here support RAT proofs.
+In addition, we developed the verification tool \emph{tracecheck\_LRAT} to check the trace file outputted by \emph{TreeRat}.
+Thus, the correctness of \emph{TreeRat} can be ensured by these tools.
+The source codes of \emph{abcdSAT rat}, \emph{TreeRat} and \emph{tracecheck\_LRAT} are available at https://github.com/jingchaochen.